ximenesyuri/ximenesyuri.com/content/libs/typed/types.md

     ...
 ```

 When you define a function as a _typed function_, its type annotations are checked at runtime, ensuring type safety.
-This means that, if at runtime `some_var` is not an instance of `SomeType`, or if the return value of `my_function` is not an instance of `OtherType`, then a `TypeError` will be raised.
+This means that, looking at the examples above, if at runtime `some_var` is not an instance of `SomeType`, or if the return value of `my_function` is not an instance of `OtherType`, then a `TypeError` will be raised.

-> The type errors from `typed` are as intuitive as possible.
-For more about them, see [errors](./3-errors).
+> The type errors from {typed} are as intuitive as possible.
+For more about them, see [errors](./errors).

 # Typed Variables